Firma electrónica obligatoria en informes de tasación

-Last June 12, Order ECM/599/2025 was published in the BOE, a key regulation for the real estate and financial sector that introduces a relevant change: the electronic signature becomes mandatory in all appraisal reports for financial purposes.
-This new requirement, which comes into force on August 12, 2025, reinforces the integrity, traceability and legal reliability of valuation documents.
+On June 12, Order ECM/599/2025 was published in the Official State Gazette (BOE), a key regulation for the real estate and financial sectors that introduces a significant change: electronic signatures are now mandatory for all appraisal reports prepared for financial purposes.
+This new requirement, which takes effect on August 12, 2025, strengthens the integrity, traceability, and legal reliability of appraisal documents.

 What does the new Order regulate?

-Order ECM/599/2025 amends the already known Order ECO/805/2003, establishing valuation rules for real estate and certain real rights.
+Order ECM/599/2025 amends the well-known Order ECO/805/2003, establishing valuation rules for real estate and certain real rights.
 These reports are essential when used as:

-- With this amendment, appraisal reports will have to incorporate a clearer structure, elements of sustainability and, above all, guarantee the mandatory electronic signature of all professionals involved in their preparation.
+With this amendment, appraisal reports must have a clearer structure, include sustainability elements, and, above all, ensure that all professionals involved in their preparation provide a mandatory electronic signature.

 Obligated parties: who must sign electronically?

-The standard requires all professionals and entities involved in the preparation, review and validation of the appraisal report to sign it by means of a qualified or advanced electronic signature.
-This affects both:
+The regulation requires that all professionals and entities involved in the preparation, review, and validation of the appraisal report sign it using a qualified or advanced electronic signature.
+This applies to both:

 How is an appraisal report prepared and who must sign it?